-- Camping on BLM land – This map is a good resource for that.
-The FBRHR recommend where Black Rock City normally is of off Soldier Meadow Road.
+If you’re looking to camp, this map is a good resource for BLM land.
+The FBRHR recommends camping where Black Rock City normally is off of Soldier Meadow Road.
 If you are camping, be sure to bring 1 gallon of water per person per day.

-The tour runs rain or shine and remember you are in the desert.
-Daytime temperatures can get very high and night time will get cold.
+The tour runs rain or shine.
+Also, remember you are in the desert.
+Daytime temperatures can get very high and nighttime will get cold.
 Keep hydrated and dress appropriately.
-Because you are walking through some taller grass, the FBRHR recommend wearing pants and closed-toed shoes.
+Because you are walking through some taller grass, the FBRHR recommends wearing pants and closed-toed shoes.

 - Good close-toed shoes.
-We love these: HERS + HIS since they function well as hiking boots but don’t look like hiking boots.
+We love these since they function well as hiking boots but don’t look like hiking boots.
 You walk through some tall grass with ticks.

 - Sunscreen, Hat, Sunglasses